zenml-io/zenml/examples/README.md

 Feel free to let us know by creating an [issue](https://github.com/zenml-io/zenml/issues) here on our GitHub or by reaching out to us on our [Slack](https://zenml.io/slack-invite/).

+We are also always looking for contributors.
+So if you want to enhance our existing examples or add new ones, feel free to make all Pull Request.
+Find out more [here](../CONTRIBUTING.md).